onkhida/danieldoteta/README.md

 -->

 - 🔭 I LOVE websites.
 Anything on the web excites me - from fascinating landing pages to complex applications with dedicated backends.
-- 🌱 I'm currently a CS Major at Jacobs University, Bremen.
+- 🌱 I'm currently a CS Major learning at Jacobs University, Bremen.
 - 💬 Ask me about Django, Next or anything in between.
 - 😄 Pronouns: he/him